-- Insert the wire into the hole in the wood 3. \square pushrod and push down into the groove. - Glue the wire to the wood pushrod using medium CA glue.
+- Insert the wire into the hole in the wood pushrod and push down into the groove. □ Glue the wire to the wood pushrod using Ultra - Set medium CA glue.

-- 4. \Box Slide the heat shrink tubing over the pushrod and shrink using a blow drier. - Glue the tubing to the wood pushrod using thin CA glue. - This finishes one end of the rudder pushrod.
+- 5. \Box Slide the heat shrink tubing over the pushrod and shrink using a blow drier. - □ Glue the tubing to the wood pushrod using thin CA glue. - □ This finishes one end of the elevator pushrod.

-- 5. □ Starting at the unthreaded end of the 1.5mm x 25cm wire, bend the last 3/8" up at a 90 degree angle. - □ Measure the length of the wire 6" from the bend and cut the wire.
+6. □ Starting at the non-threaded end of the 1.5mm x 15cm wire, bend the last 1/4" up at a 90 degree angle.

-- 6. □ Insert the wire into the hole in the wood pushrod and push down into the groove. - Glue the wire to the wood pushrod using medium CA glue.
+- 7. □ Insert the wire into the hole in the wood pushrod and push down into the groove. - ☐ Glue the wire to the wood pushrod using Ultra Set medium CA glue.

-- 8. □ Slide the heat shrink tubing over the pushrod and shrink using a blow drier. - □ Glue the tubing to the wood pushrod using thin CA glue. - \Box This finishes the rudder pushrod.
+- 8. □ Slide the heat shrink tubing over the pushrod and shrink using a blow drier. - □ Glue the tubing to the wood pushrod using thin CA glue. - □ This finishes the elevator pushrod. - \Box Repeat for the rudder pushrod.